 Olympic Diving Trials returns to Indy, adds to stacked sports calendar over next four years

-The upcoming U.S. Olympic Diving Trials the latest national competition to put Indianapolis in the national sports spotlight over the next few years.
+INDIANAPOLIS, Ind. - The upcoming U.S. Olympic Diving Trials is the latest national competition to put Indianapolis in the sports' spotlight over the next few years.

 "We are the state and city where champions are crowned,” Indiana Sports Corp President Ryan Vaughn said.
 “There's no event that we can't host and frankly there aren't many cities that have a calendar anywhere close to what we have."